anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

     C->>S: upload file
     activate S
     S->>S: calculate CID
-    S-->>C: return mxc URL with CID
+    S-->>C: return MXC URL with CID
     deactivate S

     opt verify CID
       C->>C: verify the CID
     end

-    C->>S: send event with mxc URL
+    C->>S: send event with MXC URL
     activate S
     S-->>C: event ID
     deactivate S
 ```

-This as you can see, this is very similar to what happens so far on existing
+As you can see, this is very similar to what happens on existing clients and
-clients and servers.
-The client behaviour *can* change, but a client that
+servers.
+The client behaviour *can* change (in terms of verification of file
-does not change it's behaviour will still work as expected.
-Clients can
+integrity), but a client that does not change its behaviour will still work
-additionally verify that a media file is actually as sent by the origin
+as expected.
+Clients can additionally verify that the MXC URL they received
-server, as they now get a hash they can look at for verification.
+from the server actually represents the file that was originally sent.

 The server should not use v0 CIDs, it should always use v1 CIDs (until we change
 that in the future).
+This is because v1 CIDs have lots of benefits over their v0
+counterpart.
 The server may implement any number of supported hashes
 from the multihash spec for decoding (bikeshedding opportunity: Do we want to
-recommend hashes here that we don't recommend sending, for making switching to
+recommend hashes here that we don't recommend sending, for making the switch to
 other hashes easier in the future?), but it should stick to reasonably
 widespread hashes for files it is sending (bikeshedding opportunity: What do
 these include? https://github.com/multiformats/multicodec/blob/master/table.csv